redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

        BLOCKSTORAGESCALE=${BLOCKSTORAGESCALE:-1}
        SWIFTSTORAGESCALE=${SWIFTSTORAGESCALE:-0}

+Don't forget to `source deploy-overcloudrc` before running the deployment script.

 ## Deploying the Overcloud

 1. Deploy the overcloud using provided [Heat](https://wiki.openstack.org/wiki/Heat) templates or the [Tuskar](https://wiki.openstack.org/wiki/TripleO/Tuskar) CLI .
 Run one of the following examples.